Get to Know TripSavvy

 Molly is the VP & General Manager of TripSavvy and has been with the company since 2013.

 Before joining TripSavvy, she was an associate digital editor for Condé Nast Traveler, where she helped launch the magazine’s first proprietary website, and an editorial assistant at Sherman’s Travel.
 Her first gig after college gave her the first hand experience needed to work in travel: She spent a year driving across the country in the Oscar Mayer Wienermobile, living in hotels and exploring the backroads of America.
 Her writing has also appeared in Self, Redbook, Women’s Wear Daily, and CNN.
 She lives in New York City, grew up in the Chicago suburbs, and graduated from the University of Missouri School of Journalism.

 Eating dinner at a locals-only Milan cafe that switched from a sit-down restaurant to a rowdy nightclub in minutes — the lights went down, the music went up, and suddenly everyone was dancing on the tables!

-Ricky is the VP of Product for TripSavvy and has been with the company since 2015.
+Zach is the Product Manager for Tripsavvy and has been with the company since 2018.